WenzhiDong/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis
+Pewlett Hackard is a big company.
+They want to find
+- who will be retired next years?
+- how many positions need to be filled?

-I created an ERD diagram and the database showing below：
+Using the csv files they provided, I created an ERD diagram and the database showing below：

 ![schema](QuickDBD-export.png)